Working In My Shop 2025

 Still, my venture was costing more money than it was bringing in.
 My lathe slipped a gear and needed to be replaced.
 I upgraded to a new Jet 1221 with variable speed.
 I needed to buy my own tent and tables.
 I added some lighting to enhance my product, and a power cell to run the lights at shows.

 In 2024, I decided it was time to sink or swim in my handmade business.
-I applied to juried shows throughout the Centre region– even the ones I thought I had no hope of getting into.
-I got in.
+I re-branded under the name INK & TIMBER ARTISAN PENS, and applied to juried shows throughout the Centre region– even the ones I thought I had no hope of getting into.

 INK & TIMBER PENS